 Photographs & Negatives

 Finding Aids linked to within the text below

 The Archives maintains an extensive collection of University-related images dating from the mid-19th century to the present.
-Formats include black and white gelatin silver negatives and prints; color negatives, prints, and slides; albumen prints; cyanotypes; lithographs; salt prints and postcards.
+Formats include black and white gelatin silver negatives and prints; color negatives, prints, and slides; albumen prints; cyanotypes; lithographs; salt prints; postcards and digital images.
 The bulk of the collection consists of black and white gelatin negatives and prints and is strongest from the early 20th century through the 1970s.

-The majority of our image collection is organized as The Historical Photograph Collection (HPC).
-This collection includes portraits of individuals (ca. 34,000 items), images of buildings and grounds (ca. 12,000 items), various university events, student activities and student life, athletics, academics, university symbols, university administration, and campus activity during WWI and WWII.
+The Historical Photograph Collection (HPC) is our largest collection of images and includes portraits of individuals (ca. 34,000 items), images of buildings and grounds (ca. 12,000 items), various university events, student activities and student life, athletics, academics, university symbols, university administration, and campus activity during WWI and WWII.

 The Office of Public Affairs Photograph Collection is another very large image collection consisting of several smaller accessions.
 This collection contains prints, a very large number of photographic negatives covering the 20th century, color slides, images of the 1968 protests on campus, and very recent image files from the early 21st century in print, negative, and digital formats.
 The negatives in this collection are often the best source for finding images of more recent events.